 Our model suggests that aggregate job embeddedness influences individual turnover through contagion of job search behaviors.
 In Study 1, we did not quantitatively measure job search behaviors.
 Instead, we conducted content analyses of a deductive nature based on 11 focus groups at both of our research sites.
-To get a wide variety of responses, we selected Funcorp and Cashcorp sites where employee turnover from prior years was high (six focus groups) and other sites where turnover was low (five focus groups).
-Eisenhardt and Graebner (2007) called this method "contrasting polar types."
-Focus groups were conducted before the survey was sent out in both samples.
-We asked focus group participants to tell us about their jobs and why people stayed or left.
-The focus groups lasted 90-120 minutes each and were attended by an average of eight employees each.
-All interviews were audiotaped and later transcribed verbatim.
+To get a wide variety of responses, we selected Funcorp and Cashcorp (our pseudonym for the bank in Study 2) sites where employee turnover from prior years was high (6 focus groups) and others where turnover was low (5 focus groups).
+Eisenhardt and Graebner call this contrasting "polar types" (2007).
+Focus groups were conducted before sending out the survey in both samples.
+We asked focus-group participants to tell us about their jobs and why people stay or leave.
+The focus groups lasted between 90-120 minutes each and an average of eight employees attended each group.
+All interviews were audio-taped and later transcribed verbatim.

 One of the leading measures of job search behavior (Kopelman et al., 1992) asks respondents to note which, if any, of ten different search behaviors they have engaged in during the prior year.
-The behaviors include revising one's résumé, going on a job interview, and talking with coworkers about getting a new job.
-In the focus groups, we were careful not to put any of the participants under pressure by asking questions about revising résumés or going on job interviews.
+The behaviors include revising one's resume, going on a job interview, and talking with coworkers about getting a new job.
+In the focus groups, we were careful not to put any of the participants under pressure by asking questions about revising resumes or going on job interviews.
 However, when we asked about the reasons why people stay, we noted that many spontaneous comments about leaving emerged.
 Moreover, it seemed to be much more acceptable to discuss leaving in the high-turnover locations.